HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 {% include video.liquid path="assets/video/citations-plugin.mp4" class="img-fluid rounded z-depth-1" controls=true width="80%" %}

 ### Other really useful plugins
 These come pre-installed with the [template](https://github.com/HEmile/academic-obsidian).
-I use them every day, but are not quite core to the setup.
+I use them every day, but are not necessary for the setup.
-- **Templater**: Just a must-have plugin.
-I use it more extensively for my personal vault, but here it's still very useful for automatically adding timestamps to my notes and getting cursors on the right place.
+- **Templater**: I use it more extensively for my personal vault, but it's always a very useful extension to [the templates feature in Obsidian](https://help.obsidian.md/plugins/templates) for automatically adding timestamps to my notes and getting cursors on the right place.
 - **Extended MathJax**: Add a preamble for your latex equations.
 I use this a lot for eg boldfaced math.
 Only important if you're in a math-heavy field.
 - **Omnisearch**: A replacement for the built-in search.
 It's blazing fast and clear, and works on PDFs.
 - **Pane relief**: This is such a staple for me that I always forget what it does unless I turn it off and get super frustrated.
 I hope that's enough of a recommendation.
 - **Paste URL into selection**: Simple, select some text, insert a link to it by pasting.

 ### Optional plugins
 Here are some other plugins I played with that are good, but are not core to the workflow.
-If there is one to particularly go full rabbit-hole on, it is Breadcrumbs.
 Please read on.
 - (Core) You'll need some way to sync and backup your vault.
 I just use **[Obsidian Sync](https://help.obsidian.md/sync)**.
 It has never failed me.
 - (Core) **Bases**: This is a new feature to create database-like views from your notes.
 I haven't played around with it enough to see if it'll stick, but it sure is well-built!
 However, many people seem to rely on it.
 The setup I described above actually barely relies on it - The core navigation and search is really based on the graph structure (ie, navigating links in notes and navigating backlinks).
 Therefore, I only end up using database-like views for specific use cases like reranking ideas.
 - (Core) **Canvas, Graph view**: Honestly, these are fun to play with, but I never use them.
 GUI-based things are just too slow compared to plain text and keyboard shortcuts.
 - (Core) **VIM** support: I love VIM.
 If you like VIM as well, activate it.
 The VimRC plugin is a great complement.
-- **[Breadcrumbs plugin](https://github.com/SkepticMystic/breadcrumbs)**: This plugin is **insane**.
-It allows for truly navigating your notes as a graph (more specifically, a DAG).
-Why is this useful in this setup?
-Well, let's say you want to find all papers about the topic `Artificial Intelligence`.
-Currently, you could navigate to that note, and find the backlinks to it.
-But, then you would be missing papers that link to the subtopic `Neurosymbolic Artificial Intelligence` but not to `Artificial Intelligence`.
-With Breadcrumbs, you can actually hierarchically navigate through your vault, and also find the papers about `Neurosymbolic Artificial Intelligence` within a single list.
-Really really powerful.
-In practice, I end up not using it as frequently as I thought I would.
-However, every now and then you _really_ need it, and then you'll seriously appreciate it.
+- **[Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs)**: This plugin is the first major plugin for navigating your notes as a graph (more specifically, a DAG).
+This was pretty useful for my setup.
+However, the UI is nowhere near as user friendly and fast as Notebook Navigator, so I don't use it anymore.
-- **[Juggl plugin](https://github.com/HEmile/juggl)**: This is an advanced graph view plugin I developed.
+- **[Juggl](https://github.com/HEmile/juggl)**: This is an advanced graph view plugin I developed.
 Therefore, you might expect me to use this.
 But honestly, it was just too slow and clunky for daily use.
 Fun to play around with, and it might work for you, but I wouldn't necessarily recommend it.
-- **[PDF++ plugin](https://github.com/RyotaUshio/obsidian-pdf-plus)**: Many people annotate their PDFs in Obsidian and try to link it together.
+- **[PDF++](https://github.com/RyotaUshio/obsidian-pdf-plus)**: Many people annotate their PDFs in Obsidian and try to link it together.
 I find it too cumbersome for the vast majority of papers, but this plugin really is excellent if you do prefer that workflow.